The Bankrate promise

 What is modified car insurance?

-A typical car insurance policy with comprehensive and collision coverage, often referred to as full coverage, covers damages to your vehicle if it is involved in an accident.
+A typical car insurance policy with comprehensive and collision coverage, often referred to as full coverage, covers physical damage to your vehicle if it is involved in an accident.
 However, this coverage may not include modifications or customizations.

 Some insurance companies offer specified coverage for customization or modification at an additional cost.
 If you’re involved in an accident and don’t have coverage for the mods, you’ll only be covered up to the original manufacturer version of the car.
 This could be a substantial loss if your modified parts are also damaged in the accident.